digitalservicebund/ris-ui/README.md

 - Code is formatted with Prettier
 - ESLint passes without warnings
 - The commit message follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 If you're making changes to a component, please use the component name as the scope (multiple scopes are allowed).

+Keep in mind that your commit messages will be used for generating changelogs and inferring version numbers when making a release.
+If you made multiple changes, please consider squashing them to keep the history, as well as the changelogs, tidy and readable.

 ### Making a release